How Angie Kratzer’s AP English Language Resources Fit Together

 “Where do I start?”

-Start with the syllabus to get the bird’s eye view of the course.
 I’m a linear thinker, and I chunk the course by the free-response questions.
-Move from the syllabus to one of the two pacing guides, one for a year-long schedule and one for block.
-The pacing guide includes hyperlinked resources so that you know which unit fits where.
+I have paced this system with two guides, one for a year-long schedule and one for block.
+The pacing guides include hyperlinked resources so that you know which unit fits where.

 These two resources would work well at the end of the initial rhetorical analysis unit or as review before the May exam.
 The comprehensive assessment is editable, so you can make it your own, but it’s heavy on terminology.
 If you use it, do so with low stakes.
 Read more about my approach to rhetorical analysis.

-The bundle includes three different ways to address rhetorical modes.
+Rhetorical Mode Project The bundle includes three different ways to address rhetorical modes.
 Students need to learn both to analyze and to write in them.
 “7 Rhetorical Modes” offers handouts, suggested models, prompts, and rubrics.
 “Rhetorical Mode Project” guides students through the production of those elements.
-Within the thorough unit on The Things They Carried, the rhetorical modes are addressed as well.
+Within the thoroughunit on The Things They Carried, the rhetorical modes are addressed as well.
 A teacher should do one of the three.
 Read more about teaching rhetorical modes.

 These three resources fit well together and could be used simultaneously.
 Use the AP English Language Skills Alignment Chart to get an overview of the skills I included within each of the 21 lesson plans in the complete unit.
 Use the prompts as bell ringers, summarizers, homework, sub plans, or timed assessments.
 All are written like Question 3 on the exam.
 If students need a bit more help on logical fallacies, the extra practice is provided.